Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 3. Fill in the relevant information:

-• When setting a flexible time frame, the task’s assignee can decide when to begin and complete the task - anytime between the "Can start from" date and time and the "Must finish before" date and time you set.
+• Timing: When selecting "flexible," assignees can complete the task anytime between "Can start from" and "Must finish before" dates.

 • Accounting users (only): Adding an expense helps you manage your Accounting folio by linking an expense to the task.

-• When assigning the task to a property, select from the following options:
+• Applies to: When assigning the task to a property, select from the following options:

-• All: Will apply the task to all existing and future properties.
+• All: Applies to all current and future properties.
 You can exclude specific properties.

-• By rule: Will apply the task to existing and future properties that match a set of criteria.
-You can exclude specific properties that meet the criteria
+• By rule: Applies to properties matching specific criteria.
+You can exclude specific properties that meet the criteria.

 4. Click Save.